 In 2009, I created WPBeginner which is now one of the largest free WordPress resource site on the web.

 In 2011, I created a site called List25 which is an extremely popular site.
 Within 3 months of launch, the site was receiving 5 million pageviews per month.
-At the time of writing this page, we are close to getting 300,000 subscribers to our Youtube channel.
+At the time of writing this page, we have over 700,000 subscribers and 100 Million video views on our Youtube channel.

 Because of my online experience and success, I have had a pleasure of meeting and/or working side by side with some amazing people including Sir Richard Branson, Russell Simmons, Peter Thiel (co-founder of PayPal), Peter Diamandis (Founder of X Prize Foundation), Tony Hsieh (CEO of Zappos), Bob McKnight (CEO of QuickSilver), Jessica Jackley (co-founder of Kiva), Tony Conrad (co-founder of About.me), Matt Mullenweg (Founder of WordPress), Charles Best (Donors Choose), Tim Ferris (4 Hour Work Week), Scott Harrison (Charity Water), Gary Vaynerchuk (Wine Library TV), Chip Conley, Sean Stephenson and many others.